Skip to Main Content

 3. Get a decision: The decision process is automated, so you’ll know almost instantly if you’re approved for Pay in 4.

-4. Finish checking out: If you’re approved, you’ll be redirected to provide a payment method and pay for the first installment payment.
+4. Finish checking out: If you’re approved, you’ll be redirected to provide a payment method.
+Your chosen method will be used to pay for the down payment and three bi-weekly payments.

 Pay in 4 alternatives

-PayPal’s Pay in 4 is a good option for some consumers, but it may not be the best option for you.
-Other financing options may be better.
+PayPal’s Pay in 4 is a good option for some consumers, but it may not be the best choice for you.
+Depending on the amount of money you want to borrow and how long you need to repay it, other financing options might be a better fit.
+Here’s an overview of some Pay in 4 alternatives.

 Other BNPL plans